ShareShare

 Understand how the changes affect each team.
 Evaluate the effects and how they flow through other departments.
 Create a checklist with this information and ask for opinions, suggestions, and perceptions to align expectations.
 Then, build an action plan to assess and support important issues, as well as mitigate negative impacts.

-3 – Renew communication
+Renew internal communication

 Identify the most effective means of communication and make sure it makes the information bidirectional, as this will bring groups and individuals closer to the goals.
 But remember to plan the timeline, channels, and media to show how changes will be communicated incrementally, covering subjects, topics, and questions.

-4 – Share knowledge
+Share knowledge with stakeholders

 Rapid knowledge sharing is important to raise awareness among stakeholders.
 Implementing changes can involve learning through online courses, training sessions, or even mentoring in the company.
 Create a sequence of content to prepare everyone for the difficulties and changes that lie ahead.

 To help employees adapt to changes, mentoring from experts or managers can help solve problems.
 This structure is crucial to emotionally prepare individuals for uncertainties.
 As long as teams are being supported, they will gain proficiency quickly.
-This will allow them to adjust their skills and techniques to achieve their desired goals.

 But how do you know if you really need to make a major organizational change?
 Often this is precisely a point of doubt and fear.
 After all, the process of change often requires time, energy, and investment.